A Lutheran religious order? Do they even exist?

 Do you have to be Lutheran to be a part of the Order?

 Yes.
-The Order of Lutheran Franciscans is open to active members of congregations in the Evangelical Lutheran Church in America, or churches in full communion with the ELCA (with approval).
+The Order of Lutheran Franciscans is open to active members of congregations in the Evangelical Lutheran Church in America (ELCA).

 Do you wear a habit?

 Yes.
-The primary habit of life-professed is the OLF cross, although sisters and brothers may also wear a traditional brown tunic in certain vocations (with approval) and at gatherings of the Order.
+The primary habit of life-professed is the OLF cross.
+A traditional brown tunic may be worn within certain vocations (with approval) and at gatherings of the Order.
 Novices wear the Tau cross as their habit.

 Do you have to be single or celibate?